Lily Morgan

-Lily Morgan is an American politician serving as a Republican member of the Oregon House of Representatives.
+Lily Morgan is an American politician who served as a Republican member of the Oregon House of Representatives from 2021 to 2023.

 Political career

 In October 2021, Morgan signed a letter along with other Republican politicians from around the nation calling for an audit of the 2020 election in all states and the elimination of voter rolls in every state.
 The letter also claimed that the Arizona audit found evidence of fraud.

+Morgan resigned from the Oregon House in December 2023 after accepting a position as city manager of Gold Hill.